 Is There Anywhere to Invest Today?
 Find Bargains in an Overvalued Market

-The market crashed almost ten years ago and has been rising ever since.
+The market crashed in 2008, more than 10 years ago and has been rising ever since.

 This is awesome if you’ve participated in the climb.

-5 Places to Invest in a Frothy Market
+5 Places to Invest in an Overvalued Stock Market

-These 5 investment ideas will round out your portfolio until bargains re-emerge
+These 5 investment ideas will round out your portfolio until the overvalued stocks cool off and bargains re-emerge

 Fortunately, I didn’t go all in then, so was only modestly damaged by the horrendous S&P 500 losses of 9.03%, 11.85% and 21.97% during the bust years of 2000 through 2002.